douglaslassance/shaker-example/README.md

 # Shaker Plugin Example Project

-This is an example Unreal Engine 4 project to demonstrate Shaker.
+This is an example Unreal Engine 4 project to demonstrate Shaker, a plugin inspired from the built-in camera shake system to shake actors in your levels.

 ## Usage